TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Tags/Index.rst

          Every entry must be set to a content object.

          "current" is set to the content of the tag, eg <TAG>content</TAG>: here "current" is set to "content".
+It can be used with stdWrap.current = 1.

          **Parameters:**